deviantony/docker-elk/README.md

-# Fig ELK Stack
+# Fig ELK stack

+Run the ELK (Elasticseach, Logstash, Kibana) stack with Fig and Docker.

+It will give you the ability to quickly test your logstash filters and check how the data can be processed in Kibana.

 NOTE: There is an issue with Docker 1.4.0 which prevents Fig from creating volumes.
 It has been fixed in Docker 1.4.1.

-Run the ELK (Elasticseach, Logstash, Kibana) stack with Fig and Docker.

-This aims to give you the ability to quickly test your logstash filters and how the data can be processed in Kibana.

 Based on 3 Docker images: